sbabic/swupdate/doc/source/sw-description.rst

 Checking version of installed software
 --------------------------------------

-swupdate can optionally verify if a sub-image is already installed and, if the version to be installed is exactly the same, it can skip to install it.
+SWUpdate can optionally verify if a sub-image is already installed and, if the version to be installed is exactly the same, it can skip to install it.
 This is very useful in case some high risky image should be installed or to speed up the upgrade process.